 Telstra vs. Belong: NBN plans

-Unsurprisingly, Belong comes in much cheaper than Telstra. $60 per month gets you Belong’s NBN 25 plan.
+Unsurprisingly, Belong in comes in much cheaper than Telstra. $65 per month gets you Belong’s NBN 25 plan.
 For comparison, Telstra’s cheapest NBN plan is an NBN 25 option for $80 per month.
 Both report typical evening speeds of 25Mbps.

 Given Telstra’s premium pricing, you can expect a few bonuses with its NBN plans.
-All plans with come with a three-month free subscription to Binge, you’ll get a modem with 4G backup in the event your NBN goes down (with download speeds of up to 25Mbps), and the ability to get faster plans like NBN 250.
-Telstra does not currently offer NBN 1000 plans as part of its Upfront range, but plans to bring them back.
+All plans with come with a two-month free subscription to Binge and a three-month free subscription to Apple TV+, you’ll get a modem with 4G backup in the event your NBN goes down (with download speeds of up to 25Mbps), and the ability to get faster plans like NBN 250.
+Telstra does not currently offer NBN 1000 plans as part of its Upfront range, but intends to bring them back.

 These faster plans are only available to certain NBN premises, however.
 All FTTP connections can get either an NBN 250 or NBN 1000 plan.
-All HFC customers can get an NBN 250 plan, while about 95 per cent can now get NBN 1000.
+All HFC customers can get an NBN 250 plan, while about 95% can now get NBN 1000.
 No other connection type can currently get an NBN plan faster than NBN 100.

 Belong doesn’t do much in terms of extras, but you’ll get a SIM with $80 of mobile credit if you always want to swap your phone plan to Belong.